 You can find answers to frequently asked questions here.
 If you wish to send an email, please use the contact form below.

-No. All vouchers are extended to cover the Covid-19 situation, but will now expire on 30th November 2022.
+Yes.
+All vouchers were extended to cover the Covid-19 situation, but will now expire on 30th November 2022.

 16 with parental consent.
 There is no upper age limit, subject to fitness.

 Yes.
 Strictly 95Kg, 210Lbs, or 15 stones.
 This is due to equipment limitations, your comfort and safety when landing.
 Please do not enquire about exceptions.

 The medical self declaration form F115A details the fitness requirements.
 If you do not meet these, then a Doctors certificate F115B will be required.
 View Medical Forms

 Yes.
 The full skydive price will be calculated on the day of your jump, and may be subject to a nominal fuel surcharge, depending on current fuel price stability.

 It is not safe or practical for you to attempt to film your own jump, therefore it is not permitted.

 Tandem skydives can be filmed for a cost of £130 we produce 10 min. movie of your event and include still photographs, which will all be emailed directly to you.
 You may copy and share this.

 You should wear casual clothes and flat soled shoes, such as trainers on your feet.
 We supply all the equipment including overalls and goggles.